-"American English" is the variety of English spoken in the United States of America ... obviously.
+‘American English’ is the variety of English spoken in the United States of America ... obviously.
 But is American English a language unto itself or a dialect of British English?
-In this episode, we discuss the differences between dialects and languages (if indeed there are any at all) from a linguistic point of view.
+In this episode, we discuss the differences between dialects and languages (if there are indeed any at all) from a linguistic point of view.
 Part 1 in a series on American English.

 The name of France derives from the name of a Germanic tribe called the Franks.
 In addition to the name of France, the namesake of the Franks also produced a handful of other common English words, such as ‘frank,’ ‘franchise,’ and ‘Franklin,’ among others.
 Today, these words have little to do with France, but as we investigate their etymologies, subtle connections begin to emerge.